mmamaev/timeboard/doc/source/doing_calculations.rst

     >>> clnd('06 Oct 2017').rollback(1)
     Workshift(3) of 'D' at 2017-10-03

 As the workshift of October 6 is off duty while method's duty is "on" by default, the method must seek the zero step workshift.
 In doing that,  `rollforward` looks in the future and finds October 7, while `rollback` looks in the past and find October 5.
-Then both methods take one "on duty" step to the past and arrive at the results shown above.
+Then both methods take one "on-duty" step to the past and arrive at the results shown above.

 The analogous behavior takes place with ``rollback(-n)`` and ``rollforward(n)``::